-Have you ever thought about how your wealth or income stack up to others your age, or how others made their first million dollars?
+Have you ever thought about how your household wealth or annual income stack up to others your age, or how others made their first million dollars?

 It’s natural to want to compare nest eggs and to wonder how much the wealthiest of the wealthiest in our age groups earn, right?
 Well, we’ve got the answers!